Interim Management as a Sustainable Solution for Your Company

 • Failure or departure of line managers

-• Stabilisation of organisations or teams
+• Stabilisation of organisations, business units or teams

 My services as Interim Manager in Switzerland